fused-effects/fused-effects/README.md

 ### Running effects

 Effects are run with _effect handlers_, specified as functions (generally starting with `run…`) unpacking some specific monad with a `Carrier` instance.
-For example, we can run a `State` computation using `runState`:
+For example, we can run a `State` computation using `runState`, imported from the `Control.Carrier.State.Strict` carrier module:

 ```haskell
 example1 :: Algebra sig m => [a] -> m (Int, ())